H-R-B-Y/tag_cli/README.md

 - Update delete code to avoid situation where the line is too long to read new characters!
 - Figure out how to allow spaces in tag names in conjunction with the tab completion (a space in a tags name gets split into multiple completion targets T-T)
 - Would be nice to implement the preview window ?_?
+- Cleanup dynamic calculations in favour of static single sources!
+- Make selection cleaner (stop dynamically calculating the offset + position to figure out what is currently selected, return value of funtion get_selected)

 ## Setup:
 - Create Tags folder in `$HOME`